Monolith13/beam_xcuitest_demo/README.md

 ## Preparation

-* Install xcfit with this command
+* Install xcfit with this command:

-	sudo gem install xcfit
+	> sudo gem install xcfit

 * Install carthage from homebrew
 * Install allure report from homebrew